ivanFTG/AH-Assessment/README.md

 For the balance of UIKit - SwiftUI in the code base, I usually go for using the oldest API/Framework patterns.
 So in this case as UIKit is the older UI framework, I have used Controllers and the SWiftUI View has been injected as an UIHostingController.

 Creating the parsing of the Detail has been tricky, the json is quite complex and making something clear and easy to understand has been tricky.
-I think the final result is so so
+I think the final result is so so.
+It is difficult to understand some parts of the decoding function.